neilioliver/hangman-python/README.md

 # Hangman
-A simple hangman script that can be run in an IDE
+A simple hangman script that can be run in a python IDE,